Without a Federal Contract Vehicle (IDIQ/GWAC, GSA Schedule, MAC),

 At first glance, these point-based solicitations with their lack of requirement for the writing of multi-page technical and management plans appear to reduce the burden/workload on and cost to the small business contractor.
 The truth is, the points-based proposal response methodology results in dozens of ever-changing, moving parts - each of which requires a sizeable resource and management effort on the part of a company's proposal, contracts, human resource, pricing, and senior management teams.

-Pricing for the traditional or points-based proposal is often quoted at a ceiling/not-to-exceed rate that allows for (and anticipates) the reduction of pricing at the Delivery Order or Task Order level.
+Pricing for the traditional or points-based IDIQ proposal is often quoted at a ceiling/not-to-exceed rate that allows for (and anticipates) the reduction of pricing at the Delivery Order or Task Order level.

 IDIQs - Reduce Competition

 If you win an IDIQ contract, you benefit from competing against only a small subset of the total number of companies that submitted proposals in response to the IDIQ opportunity.
 Some IDIQs are awarded to a single company - others have hundreds of awardees.
 Regardless of the number of awardees, an IDIQ contract win reduces the odds of winning future business from one-in-several hundred to as small as one-in-five or one-in-ten.
-Marketing/capture management-aggressive awardees will discover quickly that there oftentimes only a few respondents to a task or delivery order opportunity and at times you may be the only bidder.
+Marketing/capture management-aggressive awardees will discover quickly that there is oftentimes only a few respondents to a task or delivery order opportunity and at times you may be the only bidder.

 Does Your Firm Need to be on an IDIQ?